-- 151. A private hire vehicle is a motor vehicle constructed or adapted to seat up to 8 passengers (plus the driver) which is provided for hire with the services of a driver for the purpose of carrying passengers.
+- 154. A private hire vehicle is a motor vehicle constructed or adapted to seat up to 8 passengers (plus the driver) which is provided for hire with the services of a driver for the purpose of carrying passengers.
 Every hiring for a private hire vehicle must be pre-booked through a licensed private hire operator.
-Any vehicle used as a private hire vehicle must be licensed under the provisions of the Local Government (Miscellaneous Provisions) Act 1976. - 152.
-Before granting a vehicle licence the Council must be satisfied that the vehicle meets the following criteria:

-- Is suitable in type, size and design for use as a private hire vehicle. - Is not of such design and appearance as to lead any person to believe that the vehicle is a hackney carriage. - Is in a suitable mechanical condition. - Is safe. - Is comfortable. - 153.
-Conditions may be attached to the grant of a licence as are considered reasonably necessary. - 154.
+Any vehicle used as a private hire vehicle must be licensed under the provisions of the Local Government (Miscellaneous Provisions) Act 1976. - 155.
+Before granting a vehicle licence the Council must be satisfied that the vehicle meets the following criteria: - Is suitable in type, size and design for use as a private hire vehicle. - Is not of such design and appearance as to lead any person to believe that the vehicle is a hackney carriage. - Is in a suitable mechanical condition. - Is safe. - Is comfortable. - 156.
+Conditions may be attached to the grant of a licence as are considered reasonably necessary. - 157.
 In addition to the legislative requirements, the Council has imposed conditions relating to the specifications of the vehicle and other matters.
-These are attached at Appendix 11. - 155.
-In addition all private hire vehicles must: - Not be red (Pantone 485) or any shade of red in colour. - Be exceptionally well maintained to the standard prescribed by the Council. - Not be fitted with a roof sign of any description. - If the vehicle is fitted with a meter, it must be properly tested and sealed. - Display the Council's licence plates, which must be securely attached to the exterior front and rear of the vehicle as prescribed by a condition of the Council. - 156.
-General conditions are attached to private hire vehicle licences relating to the identification of the vehicle and safety issues.
+These are attached at Appendix 11. - 158.
+In addition all private hire vehicles must: - Not be red (Pantone 485) or any shade of red currently accepted for Hackney Carriage vehicles. - Be exceptionally well maintained to the standard prescribed by the Council until 1st April 2023 when this will no longer apply - Not be fitted with a roof sign of any description. - If the vehicle is fitted with a meter, it must be properly tested and sealed. - Display the Council's licence plates, which must be securely attached to the exterior front and rear of the vehicle as prescribed by a condition of the Council.

+159. General conditions are attached to private hire vehicle licences relating to the identification of the vehicle and safety issues.
 These are attached at Appendix 11